Democratic Rally of the Tahitian People: Pouvanaa jailed

 Pouvanaa campaigned for independence in the 1958 referendum.
 After the referendum, Pouvanaa was arrested.
 He was accused of plotting a revolutionary uprising, by setting the capital Papeete on fire.
 He was subsequently sentenced to eight years in jail, and another 15 years of banishment from French Polynesia.
-Pouvanaa's supporters consistently claimed that he had been framed.
+Pouvanaa's supporters consistently claimed that he had been framed, and in 2018 this was confirmed, with the revelation that his arrest had been announced before the fires had been set, and that police had fabricated evidence or extracted it by threats of violence; his conviction was quashed by the Court of Revision.

 In 1960 Pouvanaa a Oopa's son, Marcel Oopa, was elected to the French National Assembly as a RDPT candidate.
 He died in 1961, and his seat was temporarily filled by John Teariki.
 In the 1962 National Assembly election, RDPT candidate John Teariki was elected from French Polynesia.
 Territorial Assembly elections were held the same year.
 With 14 out of 30 seats, RDPT retained its position as the largest party in the Assembly albeit their number of seats had decreased.
 After the election RDPT formed a coalition government.

 Nuclear test and ban

 Once it became publicly known that France intended to conduct tests of Nuclear bombs in French Polynesia, the RDPT was radicalised.
 Not only the party oppose the testing programme, it also revived its campaign for Polynesian autonomy.
 In 1963, President Charles de Gaulle issued a ban on the party, invoking a law that enabled outlawing political organizations that threatened French 'national integrity'.
 The decision was motivated by a message from Pouvanaa to RDPT from jail, which had called on the party on advocate full independence.

 In 1965 elected representatives of RDPT formed a new party (with Teariki at its helm), Here Ai'a.